antmd/MailPluginManager/README.markdown

 I have tried to add as much information about the plugin as I can get from the plugin itself.
 There are ways to add more detailed information to the Info.plist file so that MBM can provide a better experience, but it's good to try to show something.

 The user can enable/disable, remove, update and change the domain of the plugin from this window.
 They can also click on the name to go to a product site and the company name to go to the company site.

-#### Send System Info to developer

-This feature has not yet been implemented, but will just be a button for the user to click to send to a particular plugin developer (guessing that developers email needs to be worked out!).
-The information will include the plugin details, the system version, computer information and versions and UUIDs of both the Message framework and Mail.

 <a name="tool"/>